-Approval of the Amendment and Restatement of the Shyft Stock Incentive Plan of 2016
+Approval of the Amendment and Restatement of The Shyft Stock Incentive Plan

-In 2016, the Board of Directors adopted, and our shareholders approved, the Spartan Motors, Inc. Stock Incentive Plan, which later became known as the Shyft Group, Inc. Stock Incentive Plan of 2016 (the "2016 Plan").
+In 2016, the Board adopted, and our shareholders approved, the Spartan Motors, Inc. Stock Incentive Plan, which later became known as the Shyft Group, Inc. Stock Incentive Plan of 2016 (the "2016 Plan").
 The 2016 Plan provided for an available pool of 2,800,000 shares of Shyft common stock for the grant of a variety of equity-based awards, such as stock options (including incentive stock options as provided for under the Internal Revenue Code of 1986, as amended (the "Code")), stock appreciation rights, restricted stock, performance shares, and other stock-based awards.
-In 2020, the Board of Directors adopted, and our shareholders approved, an amendment and restatement of the 2016 Plan to increase the total pool of shares of Shyft common stock under the 2016 Plan by 1,200,000, for a total of 4,000,000 shares.
+In 2020, the Board adopted, and our shareholders approved, an amendment and restatement of the 2016 Plan to increase the total pool of shares of Shyft common stock under the 2016 Plan by 1,200,000, for a total of 4,000,000 shares.
+In 2023, the Board of Directors adopted, and our shareholders approved, a further amendment and restatement of the 2016 Plan (to be known as The Shyft Group, Inc. Stock Incentive Plan) ("The Shyft Stock Incentive Plan" or the "Stock Incentive Plan" or the "Plan") to increase the total pool of shares of Shyft common stock under the Plan by 1,000,000, for a total of 5,000,000 shares.

-The Board recommends voting "FOR" the approval of the amendment and restatement of the Shyft Stock Incentive Plan of 2016
+The Board recommends voting "FOR" the approval of the amendment and restatement of The Shyft Stock Incentive Plan

-On March 20, 2023, upon recommendation by the Compensation Committee, the Board of Directors approved and adopted a further amendment and restatement of the 2016 Plan, subject to the approval of the Shyft shareholders at the Annual Meeting, in the form attached as Appendix B to this proxy statement.
-In general, we refer to the 2016 Plan as proposed to be amended and restated here in 2023 as the "Amended Plan," and the 2016 Plan prior to the amendment and restatement proposed here in 2023 as the "Existing Plan."
-Further, we are dropping the reference to 2016 from the name of the Existing Plan in order to modernize it for 2023 and beyond.
+On February 12, 2025, upon recommendation by the Compensation Committee, the Board approved and adopted an amendment and restatement of the Plan, subject to the approval of the Shyft shareholders at the Annual Meeting, in the form attached as Appendix B to this proxy statement.
+In general, we refer to the Stock Incentive Plan as proposed to be amended and restated here in 2025 as the "Amended Plan," and the Plan prior to the amendment and restatement proposed here in 2025 as the "Existing Plan".